This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 In a nutshell

 The CSRD entered into force in 2023, and EU Member States had until 6 July 2024 to transpose it into national law.
-Certain EU Member States have to date still fallen short of this implementation requirement.
+To date, certain EU Member States have still fallen short of this implementation requirement.
 Iceland, Liechtenstein and Norway are also obliged to transpose the CSRD into national law after it is formally incorporated into the European Economic Area (“EEA”) Agreement, although they may choose to do so earlier.

 The CSRD introduced new requirements for companies established or operating in the EU to report on a wide range of sustainability matters, including environmental, social, human rights, and governance topics.

-It sought to amend the previous regime under the Non-Financial Reporting Directive 2014 (“NFRD”) to expand the scope to a broader range of companies and require increased sustainability disclosures.
+It amended the previous regime under the Non-Financial Reporting Directive 2014 (“NFRD”) to expand the scope to a broader range of companies and require increased sustainability disclosures.

 Omnibus I simplification package

-The EU is in the process of making significant changes to the CSRD as part of its Omnibus I simplification package.
-The aim is to reduce the EU’s sustainability disclosure requirements to cut the regulatory burden for businesses operating in the EU and to increase EU competitiveness.
+In February 2025, the European Commission published the Omnibus I package which proposed a number of changes to the CSRD.
+The aim of the Omnibus is to reduce the regulatory burden for businesses operating in the EU and to increase EU competitiveness.

-The Omnibus I simplification package contains two separate proposals from the European Commission:
+The Omnibus I package contained two separate proposals from the European Commission:

 Mandatory or voluntary?
 Mandatory